sting-ioc/sting/docs/typing.md

 Zero or more types can be specified and thus a single component can publish multiple services or no services.

 It should be noted that if a component does not publish any services then it must be annotated with {@link: sting.Eager @Eager}.
-Otherwise the component could not be depended upon by other components and nor would the component be eagerly created and thus would never be instantiated.
+If a component publishes zero services that it will never be a dependency of any other component and if the component is not annotated with the {@link: sting.Eager @Eager} annotation, it would would never be instantiated.

 The easiest way to illustrate how this would work is to present some basic examples.